-Our surgeons and cardiologists specialize in the smallest and most difficult cases, many of which have been rejected for transplant by other centers.
-While most of our patients are between the ages of 11 and 18, we transplant an extraordinary number of children younger than 1 year old.
-Our youngest heart transplant patient was only 15 days old.
+Our cardiothoracic surgeons and cardiologists specialize in the smallest and most difficult cases, many of which have been rejected for transplant by other centers.
+Only half of our patients are between the ages of 11 and 18, which is nationally more common in pediatric heart transplant programs.
+We transplant an extraordinary number of children younger than 1 year old.
 The innovative use of ventricular assist devices (VAD) helps us keep our youngest and smallest patients alive until a suitable transplant organ is found for them.